×

 History & Reign of Four Caliphs, Muslims Conquest and The Spread of Islam

 The Four Caliphs were the very first four Islamic leaders who followed the Prophet Muhammad (S.A.W).
 They are frequently referred to as “Rashidun” which means "Rightly Guided" Caliphs since they all learned Islam straight from Hazrat Muhammad (S.A.W).
 During the formative years of Islam, they were also Muhammad's (P.B.U.H) greatest companions and practitioners.
-A caliphate, or “Khilafa” in Arabic, is a state controlled by an Islamic monarch identified as the caliph...Read More
+A caliphate, or “Khilafa” in Arabic, is a state controlled by an Islamic mo...Read More

 Muslims Holy Travel